Hot off the presses: Here you have it – A beginner’s guide to home buying in Seattle.

 When it comes to purchasing your first home, there is a lot to understand and many pieces that have to be in place.
 Otherwise, you run the risk of making an enormously costly mistake in the largest financial transaction of your life.
 You don’t want to buy the wrong home, buy at the wrong time, or realize there is something major wrong with the home after you’ve moved in.

-A Beginners Guide To Home Buying In Shoreline
+A Beginners Guide To Home Buying In Seattle

 Home Buying Step 1: Determine What You Can Really Afford